Just In: FCT Minister Wike Under Fresh Probe as Details Emerge

 “You are watching your resources being spent on father and sons who will later rule over you,” posted @Real_me_Abdul.

-Others compared Wike’s action to “dynastic politics” in Nigeria, where political leaders allegedly prepare their children for future public roles.
+Others compared Wike’s action to 'dynastic politics' in Nigeria, where political leaders allegedly prepare their children for future public roles.

-Calls for investigation grow louder
+Calls for investigation into Wike grow louder

-Adding to the criticism, Isaac Fayose, brother of former Ekiti State governor Ayodele Fayose, questioned Wike’s conduct in a Facebook post.
+Adding to the criticism, Isaac Fayose, brother of former Ekiti state governor Ayodele Fayose, questioned Wike’s conduct in a Facebook post.

 “What is Wike’s son doing in a meeting of the directors of the Ministry of Aviation and the FCT?” he asked.